Introduction

 MySQL uses master-slave replication, meaning that a master MySQL server is responsible for writing data and replicating it to multiple slaves.
 This approach ensures that all data is updated across all servers.

 MongoDB, on the other hand, uses a replica set, which consists of several servers that all contain the same data.
 Additionally, MongoDB enables users to set up a priority system so that certain nodes are preferred for reads and writes.
-This feature of MongoDB is beneficial for better performance and availability.
+This feature of MongoDB is beneficial for better database performance and availability.

 11. MongoDB vs MySQL: Indexing: